mazzy89/consensys/helm/linea/README.md

 ### Persistent Storage

-Linea components are designing using `Statefulset` set. `Statefulset` creates `PersistantVolumeClaim` which define the `StorageClass` `ebs-sc` which use the AWS EBS CSI to provision in AWS a disk on-demand.
+Linea components are designing using `Statefulset` objects.

 The chart contains a CR `Schedules` from [Velero](https://github.com/vmware-tanzu/velero/tree/main) to run logical backups and physical backups of disk volumes for Besu, Sequencer and Maru.